carmenbianca/report-liferay/plan.md

 4. Read other people's reviews or comments about the product.

+Once these steps are through, the findings are assessed to determine their applicability to this internship.

 ## Requirements analysis

 After the research has been completed, a requirements analysis will be produced